Girondins and Montagnards

 The free speaking National Guard officer Francois Hanriot

 Having picked a fight with Parisian radicals, the Girondins now faced even greater opposition.
-The Commune, the Paris sections, the Jacobin club and the sans culottes all denounced the Girondins as Royalists and Federalists (all terms that were, by this stage, anti-revolutionary slurs).
+The Commune, the Paris sections, the Jacobin club and the sans-culottes all denounced the Girondins as Royalists and Federalists (by this stage, both were anti-revolutionary slurs).
+Calls soon emerged to remove leading Girondins – or even all Girdondin deputies – from the National Convention.

+On May 28th, a gathering of around 500 Parisian officials received several petitions and speeches, calling for an insurrection until the National Convention was purged of Girondins.
 Three days later, on the afternoon of May 31st, a number of protesters entered the Convention building and made demands of a similar nature.
 This drew supportive speeches from Montagnard deputies but little else.

 On June 2nd, around 20,000 Parisians and a contingent of radical National Guardsmen gathered outside the Convention and demanded the expulsion of its Girondinist members.
-When the Convention president sent a message of protest against this intimidation, National Guard commander François Hanriot replied “Tell your f–king president that he and his Convention can go f–k themselves.
+When the Convention president sent a message of protest against this intimidation, National Guard commander François Hanriot replied “Tell your fucking president that he and his Convention can go fuck themselves.
 If within one hour the 22 [Girondinist deputies] are not delivered, we will blow them all up.”

 Leading this chorus was the wheelchair-bound Georges Couthon, who urged the Convention to abide by the will of the people.
 The National Guard was not holding the assembly to ransom, Couthon argued; they were its friends and wanted the Convention to choose wisely.